Below is a description of the typical sequence of events in the career of a Penn AMCS grad student.

 - Switching between degree programs

 In addition to attending their courses, first year students are required to attend the AMCS Colloquium, where scientists from other universities speak on topics in applied mathematics and computational science of general interest.
 By the end of the first year, students are expected to have a clear idea of the field in which they would like to do their dissertation work, as it will inform the courses they take in the second year.
 As students in the AMCS Ph.D. program work on interdisciplinary problems, it is essential that a field of research is selected by the end of the first year.
-This assure that the student will have sufficient time to acquire a comprehensive understanding of both the applied field of study and the mathematics that underlies it.
+This assures that the student will have sufficient time to acquire a comprehensive understanding of both the applied field of study and the mathematics that underlies it.

 During the second year, students begin to participate in specialized seminars in areas of their mathematical and applied science interests.
 Some of these seminars feature faculty from other universities speaking on their recent research.
 Others involve graduate students giving talks on research papers they have read.
 Second year students are required to attend the AMCS Colloquium.

-Second year students typically serve as teaching assistants, with this activity taking the place of one course each semester.
+Second year students on SAS funding serve as teaching assistants, with this activity taking the place of one course each semester.
 TA's often run recitations sections for calculus courses, in which they go over homework that a professor has assigned to undergraduates taking a first or second year calculus course.
 Some other TAs have different responsibilities, such as running problem sessions for a course in algebra or advanced calculus.
 Before beginning to serve as TA's, graduate students go through a several-day TA training program run by faculty and advanced graduate students in the Mathematics Department, and must demonstrate proficiency in spoken English.
 Depending upon their background, some AMCS students may serve as teaching assistants in other departments, for example, Physics, Biology, or Statistics.

 In the spring semester of the second year, students will start to prepare for the Ph.D.
 Oral Exam.
 The purpose of the oral exam is to assess a student's readiness to transition into full-time research and eventually write his or her dissertation.
 It is something of a hybrid between the subject-oriented oral exam administered by the Math department and the thesis proposal used in many fields of science and engineering.
 The exam itself is usually taken by the end of the Fall semester of the third year.
 Before taking the exam, students should finalize their choice of Ph.D. thesis advisor, and the research topic for their Ph.D. thesis.